 Baptism is an act that identifies you with Jesus

 Jesus himself was baptized by John the Baptist, so we follow his example by being baptized (Matthew 3:13-17).
 Baptism also identifies an individual with Jesus in another way.
 The act of being baptized—going under the water and then reemerging—symbolizes Jesus’ death, burial, and resurrection into new life.
 When we declare faith in Jesus, we put our old life of sin to death and we are raised to new life in Christ.
 This is the reason why Paul urges the Romans to turn from their life of sin stating, “We are those who have died to sin; how can we live in it any longer?
 Or don’t you know that all of us who were baptized into Christ Jesus were baptized into his death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life (Romans 6:2-4).”

 Baptism is a response to salvation

 Baptism isn’t what saves; Jesus’ sacrifice on the cross and our faith in his sacrifice on our behalf save us.
 Baptism is an outward symbol of the inward change that God has already done through the work of the Holy Spirit.
 It’s a public declaration that Jesus has saved.
 We should not confuse the symbol with the invisible change that has already occurred.
-While baptism is an action that is common and even an expected pattern in Acts, there are some individuals—like the man crucified next to Jesus who expressed faith—who were not baptized.
-However, like the Ethiopian man with whom Peter shared the gospel Acts 8, those who believed seemed eager to be baptized.
+While baptism is an action that is common and even an expected pattern in Acts, there are some individuals — like the man crucified next to Jesus — who expressed faith but were not baptized.
+However, like the Ethiopian man with whom Philip shared the gospel in Acts 8, those who believed seemed eager to be baptized.

 Baptism is not something you need to repeat because of sin